 I climbed onto the roof the action of getting up onto the roof into onto.

-We can use them in and on but that means something is actually already happened.
+We can use them in and on but that means something has actually already happened.

 I’m sitting in the room.

 The pen is on the table – it has already happened there’s no further action.